A Categorical Framework for Learning Generalised Tree Automata: Counterexamples, generalised

 \section{Counterexamples, generalised}

-In this section, we provide a key missing element for the development and analysis of an abstract learning algorithm in CALF:\@ treatment of counterexamples.
-In the original \LStar\ algorithm counterexamples were used to refine the state space of the hypothesis--namely the representations of the Myhill-Nerode classes of the language being learned.
-A crucial property for termination, which we prove at a high level of generality in this section, is that adding counterexamples to a closed and consistent table results in a table which either fails to be closed or consistent, and hence needs to be extended.
-In turn, this results in progress being made in the algorithm.
-We will show how we can use \emph{recursive coalgebras} as witnesses for discrepancies---i.e., as counterexamples---between a hypothesis and the target language in our abstract approach.
-Let us first recall the definition.
+We now provide a key missing element for the development and analysis of an abstract learning algorithm in CALF:\@ counterexamples.
+In the original \LStar algorithm, counterexamples are used to refine the state space of the hypothesis---namely the representations of the Myhill--Nerode classes of the language being learned.
+A crucial property for termination, which we prove at a high level of generality in this section, is that adding counterexamples to a closed and consistent table results in a table which is either not closed or not consistent, and hence needs to be extended.
+Such an extension, in turn, results in progress being made in the algorithm.
+We show how we can use \emph{recursive coalgebras}~\cite{osius1974,taylor1999} as witnesses for discrepancies---i.e., as counterexamples---between a hypothesis and the target language in our abstract approach.\footnote{Recursive coalgebras have been used to generalise prefix-closedness in an automata learning context in earlier work~\cite{vanheerdt2018}, as well as to generalise counterexamples~\cite{BarloccoKR19,abs-1911-00874}.} Here, and throughout the paper, we fix a \emph{target} automaton $\aut_\mathsf{t} = (Q_\mathsf{t}, \delta_\mathsf{t}, i_\mathsf{t}, o_\mathsf{t})$ whose language we want to learn.